cloudfoundry/stratos/docs/status_updates.md

 Work has otherwise continued on four tracks:

 - Closing out existing PRs
-- Finishing a first version of the USer Favourites feature
+- Finishing a first version of the User Favourites feature
 - Finishing a first version of the User Invitation feature
 - Improving test automation